IBM/perf-sidecar-injector/README.md

 ## Deploy

 1. Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed by sidecar deployment

 ```
-./install/kubernetes/webhook-create-signed-cert.sh \
+./deployment/webhook-create-signed-cert.sh \
-    --service sidecar-injector-webhook-svc \
+    --service perf-sidecar-injector-webhook-svc \
-    --secret sidecar-injector-webhook-certs \
+    --secret perf-sidecar-injector-webhook-certs \
     --namespace default
 ```

-2. Patch the `MutatingWebhookConfiguration` by set `caBundle` with correct value from Kubernetes cluster
+2. Patch the `MutatingWebhookConfiguration` by setting `caBundle` with correct value from Kubernetes cluster
 ```
 cat deployment/mutatingwebhook.yaml | \
     deployment/webhook-patch-ca-bundle.sh > \